clc2229/p8105_hw2_clc2229/HW2.md

 -   omits columns with notes
 -   cleans the variable names
 -   omits rows without dumpster-specific data
--   rounds the number of sports balls to the nearest integer and converts it to an interger variable
+-   rounds the number of sports balls to the nearest integer and converts it to an integer variable

 ``` r
 trash_wheel = readxl::read_excel("./data/HealthyHarborWaterWheelTotals2017-9-26.xlsx", "Mr. Trash Wheel", range = cellranger::cell_cols("A:N")) %>%